NikhilSuresh24/Epigenetics-Lab/README.md

-# Simulation and Locating of Randomly Ordered Epigenetic Genes
+# Simulation and Location of Randomly Ordered Epigenetic Genes

 In this experiment, 10 genes, 4 phenotypic genes, and 6 epigenetic genes, are put in a random order.
 The simulation takes in as input an initial list of epigenetic markings, and the list of the gene's expression, which will be clarified later.